-TECHNOLOGY AND HUMAN VALUES Examination of impact of scientific and technical change upon man, his values and his institution arrangements.
-Topics include biomedical technology, automation, economic growth, natural environment and technology and quality
+241 TECHNOLOGY AND HUMAN VALUES

+Examination of impact of scientific and technical change upon man, his values and his institution arrangements.
+Topics include biomedical technology, automation, economic growth, natural environment and technology and quality of life.

-SURVEY OF BASIC ECONOMICS Introduction to economic analysis and issues designed for the student taking only one course in economics.
+247 SURVEY OF BASIC ECONOMICS 3 credits Introduction to economic analysis and issues designed for the student taking only one course in economics.
 Coverage includes economic systems, exchange, money and banking, national income, employment, fiscal policy and current domestic economic problems.

-HUMAN BEHAVIOR AT WORK 3 credits Examination of relationship between human behavior and the work organiza-tion.
+251 HUMAN BEHAVIOR AT WORK 3 credits Examination of relationship between human behavior and the work organization.
 Emphasis on how contemporary organizations are changing and what makes individuals within their organizations more effective.

-THE ARTS AND HUMAN EXPERIENCE Designed to introduce the two-year technical student to the intellectual and artistic heritage of the humanities as it expresses and reflects societal and personal values through the arts.
-Not applicable for a student pursuing a bachelor's curriculum
+260 THE ARTS AND HUMAN EXPERIENCE 3 credits

+Designed to introduce the two-year technical student to the intellectual and artistic heritage of the humanities as it expresses and reflects societal and personal values through the arts.
+Not applicable for a student pursuing a bachelor's curriculum.